PrykhodkoBohdan/masina/README.md

 2. **Ground Station — *QuadroFleet* (Operator Side)**

     * Establishes a secure VPN tunnel to the drone using WireGuard.
-   * Reads joystick input (throttle, pitch, roll, yaw) from a connected gamepad or RC transmitter.
+    * Reads joystick input (throttle, pitch, roll, yaw, etc.) from a connected gamepad or RC transmitter.
     * Encodes input into CRSF channel frames and sends them to the drone via UDP.
     * Receives and decodes telemetry data from the drone.
     * Overlays telemetry on the live video stream and updates the drone's position on an interactive map.

 3. **Drone**

     * Connects to the ground station over WireGuard VPN.
     * Receives CRSF control frames via UDP and forwards them to the flight controller via UART.
     * Collects telemetry from the flight controller and sends it back to the ground station over UDP.
     * Streams the video feed in H.265 format to the ground station using UDP.

 4. **Safety & Resilience**

     * If the connection is lost for more than 250 ms (configurable), the drone switches to hover mode.
     * If communication is not restored within 5 seconds (configurable), the drone performs an automatic landing or Return-To-Home (RTH), based on flight controller settings.

 ## Legal Compliance Notice:

 **This device lets you control drones over 4G networks, making long-distance control possible.
 But before you jump into using this technology, it's essential to know the rules and regulations in your country.
 In many places, like Europe and the US, there are strict laws about how drones can be used.
 For example, flying a drone beyond your line of sight (VLOS) might be restricted unless you have special permissions.
 It's strongly recommended to check the laws and regulations where you plan to use your drone.
 It's your responsibility to follow the rules and ensure you're flying legally.
 Breaking these rules can lead to legal trouble, so stay safe and fly responsibly!**

 ## Images

 ![Front](images/front.png "Front")
 ![Left](images/left.png "Left")
 ![Right](images/right.png "Right")